 5. Beet Noodles

 There’s a reason why spiralizing has become so popular.
 With a handy tool, you can turn veggies like beets and zucchini into thin noodle-like strips.
-Toss with your favorite sauce and eat it
+Toss with your favorite sauce and eat it just like pasta.

 6. Zucchini Pizza